The Geebs Method

 The Geebs Method is a process.
 It does not promise every client the same result, because every client starts with different training history, stress, sleep, body composition, and adherence.
 The promise is the coaching structure: Kris reads the week, adjusts the plan, and keeps the client from drifting.

 For the evidence behind the four levers, read the detailed methodology page.
 For the plain-English explanation, read what The Geebs Method means.
+If you are comparing the investment, read the online fitness coaching cost FAQ and the buying guide on whether online fitness coaching is worth it.

 If you want the method applied to your week, apply.